needle-mirror/com.unity.entities/Documentation~/baking.md

 # Baking

-Baking is a process that transforms GameObject data in the Unity Editor (authoring data) into to entities written to entity scenes (runtime data).
+Baking is a process that transforms GameObject data in the Unity Editor (authoring data) into entities written to entity scenes (runtime data).

 |**Topic**|**Description**|
 |---|---|